isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/crm-campaign-sync/filter-campaigns.rst

 .. note::
-  This setting is used in addition to the option to include inactive campaigns described in the section :doc:`Read Inactive CRM Campaigns <read-inactive-campaigns>`.
+  This setting is used in addition to the option to include inactive campaigns described in the section :ref:`read-inactive-crm-campaigns`.

 #.
 In Content Editor, navigate to your *tenant*.
 #.
 Navigate to **Tenant Settings > Dynamics CRM > Filter Expressions > Campaign Filter Expressions**.